User & Developer Guide

 Local data access

-.
+By default, the assistant has access to a single directory, called data.
 Within this directory, the assistant can list and read the following file formats and extensions: pdf, txt, md, markdown, csv, and py.
 If not already present, the directory is created when the assistant is initialized.
-If you want to change the directory name, you can do so by passing the desired directory name as an argument to the Assistant
+If you want to change the directory name, you can do so by passing the desired directory name as an argument to the Assistant class when it is initialized.
+For example, to create a directory called proprietary_data, you would initialize the assistant as follows:

-= Assistant(dir_path="../proprietary_data") assistant
+assistant = Assistant(dir_path="../proprietary_data")

 Tools

-as a dictionary when it is initialized.
+By default, the assistant can call a set of core tools or functions which are passed to the Assistant as a dictionary when it is initialized.
 With these tools or functions, the assistant will be able to get a list of file names in a specific data directory, can extract content from these files, and summarize them.
 In addition, the assistant can make API calls to external data sources, such as OpenAlex or Semantic Scholar, to retrieve information about a large number of scholarly articles.
-The tools available to the assistant can be viewed by accessing the assistant’s list_tools()
+The tools available to the assistant can be viewed by accessing the assistant’s list_tools() method as follows:

 assistant.list_tools()